Your guide to doing business in Spain

 The Fundamental Law governing this area is the Workers’ Statute (Royal Legislative Decree 1 of 24 March 1995), which sets out the respective rights of workers and employers, the general terms and conditions of employment contracts, the procedures to be followed when dismissing personnel and the rules for collective bargaining, among others.

-Other important aspects of labor law are Collective Company Agreements, which may be negotiated at the company level or at the nationwide industry level, and employment contracts that set out individual relationships between the parties.
+Other important aspects of labour law are Collective Company Agreements, which may be negotiated at the company level or at the nationwide industry level, and employment contracts that set out individual relationships between the parties.

 Monthly personal income tax contributions are paid on the 20th of the following month, or quarterly.

 Monthly social security contributions are paid on the last day of the following month (i.e. March social security is paid on 30th April).

 The penalty for late payment is 10% of the outstanding/due amount if only one month late, or 20% if more.
 Penalties and other charges are fixed case by case.

 The following pensions are included under the protective action of the General Scheme and the Special Schemes of the social security: